 Rod McDowall has remained a constant in the company – he’s been Operations Manager since the first dive boat went out.
 During his tenure, operations have grown to encompass four luxurious catamarans, 8 dive boats, and 6 full-service dive shops and watersports centres at all major beach resorts on the West Side, East End and the North Side of Grand Cayman.
 In addition, Red Sail Sports operates an impressive range of resort retail boutiques.

 Because of its partnership with the island’s major resorts, the company has also created a Destination Management department to serve corporate groups and incentive travel.

 McDowall has also been a steady presence in the island’s tourism and dive industries, having served in several leadership positions through the years.
 In that time Red Sail Sports hosted a long list of celebrities such as NBC weatherman Al Roker, NFL star Marcus Allen, Fox Football sportscaster Howie Long and TV personality Regis Philbin.

 ‘The Cayman Islands offer some of the best scuba diving in the world, our waters and beaches are fantastic, we are easily accessible by air from the mainland U.S., and Cayman is one of the safest destinations in the world’ says McDowall.
 ‘We believe in what we have to offer here and we are committed, so being involved in promoting our home is a natural thing for me.’

-To honor this milestone anniversary, Red Sail Sports will continue to do what it does best, provide top-notch service.
+To honour this milestone anniversary, Red Sail Sports will continue to do what it does best, provide top-notch service.
 The company is undertaking a training program to enhance customer service.
-Red Sail Sports also remains committed to community service as evidenced by its string support for the Special Olympics program for the Cayman Islands.
+Red Sail Sports also remains committed to community service as evidenced by its strong support for the Special Olympics program for the Cayman Islands.

 ‘Red Sail Sports has been here for 25 years and we plan to be here for another 25 years setting the standard and being a contributor to our community,’ said Rod McDowall.